mapbender/mapbender/docs/architecture/components.md

 ## Symfony

-Symfony is a full object oriented PHP Web Development Framework.
+Symfony is a full object-oriented PHP Web Development Framework.
 It builds blocks for all modern web application needs.
 It is a collection of software and a development methodology.
 It relies on the philosophy of building blocks.
 It is optimized for speed.
 It uses Byte Code Cache.

 Here is a list of some components Symfony offers:

-* Symfony config.php to check the prerequisites
-* Symfony Profiler
+* Profiler and Debug Toolbar
-* Database abstraction via Doctrine
+* Database abstraction (object-relation mapping) via Doctrine
 * User authentication, authorization
 * Templating via Twig
-* Translation using xliff-files
+* Translation
 * Logging via Monolog
 * Security